green-fox-academy/myfirstapp-syllabus/week02/exercises/html-script-tag.md

 We will need the `script` html tag to associate a JavaScript code with the webpage.

-The easiest way is to simply put out JS code between the opening and closing tag
+The easiest way is to simply put our JS code between the opening and closing tag

 ```html
 <script>